Natural Nails! There are many ways to keep nails neat and pretty without chemicals or a lot of money so let’s explore 10 ways to do just that.

 He’s totally right.
 I don’t go to nail salons a lot.
-I used to go occasionally, back when I was in college and not particularly concerned with saving money or living a natural lifestyle, but those days are long gone.
+I used to go occasionally, back when I was in college but those days are long gone.
 Most of the time my nails are completely free of polish.

 Ten Ways to Have Pretty, Natural Nails